piesku/goodluck/README.md

 - `const enums` act as non-iterable `enums`.
 They are replaced by their number value during compilation.

 - `type` aliases offer a way to create discriminated type unions.
 A closed typed system works well for Goodluck because the code is only written with the current project in mind, and you have the total control over all types used across the project.

-## Creating a New Project

-When you're ready to start a new project, bootstrap it using one of the examples.
-I recommend `NewProject3D` for a minimal base, `FlyCamera` for the FPS controls, and `ThirdPerson` for the TPP view.

-1. Choose one of the examples as your starting point.
-2. `./bootstrap.sh EXAMPLE_NAME`
-3. The example's code is now in `src/`.

-Once bootstrapped, the repo is completely yours to hack and customize!

 ## Optimized Builds